jose-zothner-meyer/multinational-data-centralisation/README.md

 - Gained practical experience in data engineering and analytics, bridging raw data to actionable insights.
 - Implemented secure **secrets management** for sensitive configurations using YAML.
 - Maintained non-sensitive endpoints and resource locations in a `config.ini` for clean, modular code.
+- Answered key business questions using <b>SQL</b> queries on the centralised database, such as:
+  - Identifying the top-selling products across different regions.
+  - Analyzing sales trends over time to forecast future sales.
+  - Determining the most profitable stores and regions.
+  - Evaluating the effectiveness of marketing campaigns based on sales data.
+  - Understanding customer purchasing behavior and preferences.